Chiral anomalies and Wilson fermions: Physical consequences

 \subsection{QCD}

 Here we consider only one generation of fermions.
 Thus we have $u$ and $d$ quarks which represent two SU(3) triplets.
 When they are degenerate the couple to exactly the same gauge and Higgs fields and thus both see the same eigenvalues of $D$.
 A chiral mode will flip both spins together.
-This generates an effective mass term for the eta prime meson as sketched in Fig. \ref{etaprime}.
+This generates an effective mass term for the eta prime meson.